MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 When you work with jobs, Azure Machine Learning automatically tracks some information about experiments, such as code, environment, and input and output data.
 However, models, parameters, and metrics are specific to the scenario, so model builders must configure their tracking.

-Whether you train with jobs in Azure Machine Learning or interactively in notebooks, experiment tracking helps you:
+Whether you train models with jobs in Azure Machine Learning or interactively in notebooks, experiment tracking helps you:

 - Organize all of your machine learning experiments in a single place.
 You can then search and filter experiments and drill down to see details about previous experiments.
 - Easily compare experiments, analyze results, and debug model training.